 In the early months, the concept of starting solids really just means augmenting your baby’s regular milk or formula with food.
 Over the course of this half year, he will naturally decrease his milk/formula intake as he begins to receive (more) sufficient caloric intake from solid foods.
 Only toward the end of his first year will you notice him eating in patterns more similar to yours (eating three regular meals a day, getting milk/formula as needed).

 For simplicity’s sake, let’s divide this into four not-so-distinct phases:

 1. The Exploratory Phase: ~6 months (lasts about a month from whenever you start[ed])

 This is a fun time of exploring new flavors, textures, and smells.
 We’re also getting used to sitting in a high chair and getting acquainted with bowls, bibs, and other appurtenances.
 Don’t expect your baby to get any significant calories from food during this phase; this first month is really just an intro.
-For the most part, he will continue to consume the same amount of milk or formula as before (sorry, boobs, you’re not off the hook yet). *You’ll receive an email about this phase just before the 6-month mark.
+For the most part, he will continue to consume the same amount of milk or formula as before (sorry, boobs, you’re not off the hook yet). *If you are a subscriber, you’ll receive an email about this phase just before the 6-month mark.